micro-community/development/protocol.md

 - `Micro-Stream` to segregate streams on the same connection.
 - `Micro-Channel` or `Micro-Queue` to specify a specific queue to segregate by.
 - `Micro-Method` to indicate a request, response, stream or message
+- `Micro-Event` defines the type of event sent to a topic